FuncBase#

 get_hyperparameters

-Get the hyperparameters of the function module, of which there are none.
+Get the hyperparameters of the function module.

 get_num_trainable_floats